 Uncommon Gastritis Syndromes

 This rare idiopathic disorder affects adults aged 30 to 60 and is more common among men.
 It manifests as a significant thickening of the gastric folds of the gastric body but not the antrum.
 Gland atrophy and marked foveolar pit hyperplasia occur, often accompanied by mucous gland metaplasia and increased mucosal thickness with little inflammation.
-Hypoalbuminemia (the most consistent laboratory abnormality) caused by GI protein loss may be present (protein-losing gastropathy).
+Hypoalbuminemia (the most consistent laboratory abnormality) caused by gastrointestinal protein loss may be present (protein-losing gastropathy).
 As the disease progresses, the secretion of acid and pepsin decreases, causing hypochlorhydria.

 Various treatments have been used, including anticholinergics, antisecretory drugs, and corticosteroids, but none have proved fully effective.
 Partial or complete gastric resection may be necessary in cases of severe hypoalbuminemia.

 Extensive infiltration of the mucosa, submucosa, and muscle layers with eosinophils often occurs in the antrum.
 It is usually idiopathic but may result from nematode infestation.
-Symptoms include nausea, vomiting, and early satiety.
+Symptoms of eosinophilic gastritis include nausea, vomiting, and early satiety.

 Except for H. pylori infection, bacterial invasion of the stomach is rare and mainly occurs after ischemia, ingestion of corrosives, or exposure to radiation.
 On x-ray, gas outlines the mucosa.
 The condition can manifest as an acute surgical abdomen and has a very high mortality rate.
 Surgery is often necessary.

 Debilitated or immunocompromised patients may develop viral or fungal gastritis with cytomegalovirus, Candida, histoplasmosis, or mucormycosis; these diagnoses should be considered in patients with exudative gastritis, esophagitis, or duodenitis.